Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/024-remove-protobufs.md

 This ADR overrides our previous decision from [ADR 009](./009-data-serialization-framework.md) to handle serialized data in the application via protocol buffers.

 ## Decision Drivers
-- The reason protobuf was introduced to the application was for data storage reasons.
-We no longer have that technical requirement and plan to remove protobuf from our postgres tables (see [ADR 023](./023-seperate-contract-rates-tables-postgres)).
-- Protocol buffers have some associated tooling in the application we need to maintain as long as this format is in use.
+- Protocol buffers have associated tooling in the application we need to maintain as long as this format is in use.
 This is tech maintenance load.
-- Eng team feels the protocol buffer tooling and documentation is immature and creates a mental load for developers.
+- Eng team feels the protocol buffer tooling and documentation is immature and creates uneeded complexity in the application.
+- The original reasons for using protobufs in the application are no longer relevant.
+    - Protocol buffers were introduced to the application as an optimization that would make MVP development more efficient by storing form data as a blob (rather than breaking it out into tables).
+This took advantage of our NoSQL database ecosystem.
+    - MC-Review no longer use MongoDB [ADR 007](./007-move-to-postgres.md).
+We also no longer want to store health plan data as a blob (see [ADR 023](./023-seperate-contract-rates-tables-postgres)).

 ## Constraints